-In March researchers gathered in Frankfurt am Main to share some of their activities and findings from research that was supported by funding within the JPIAMR call for networks, Maximising Existing and Future Research Efforts and Resource Alignment to Combat AMR.
-Here we present the full report and filmed interviews with some of the funded networks.
+In March researchers gathered in Frankfurt am Main in a final workshop, Maximising Existing and Future Research Efforts and Resource Alignment to Combat AMR, to share some of their activities and findings from research that was supported by funding within the JPIAMR call for networks.
+Here we present the full workshop report and filmed interviews with some of the funded networks.

 The fourth JPIAMR call for networks closed on June 6, 2016.
 Participating countries in the network call were JPIAMR members: France, Canada, Belgium Spain, the United Kingdom, Germany, Norway, Sweden, and the Netherlands.
 The coordinators from the countries participating in the call created networks of researchers from many different countries and fields of research.

 - The Network funding mechanism facilitated the formation of successful networks in all strategic JPIAMR areas.